The 3 Biggest Benefits of a Daily Routine for Seniors

 Young or old, people are most afraid of the unknown.

-That’s why having a regular daily routine helps both seniors and caregivers.
+That’s why having a regular daily routine is beneficial for both seniors and caregivers.

-Following a daily routine can reduce stress, increase the feeling of security, and improve sleep.
+Following a daily routine can help reduce stress, increase feelings of security, and improve sleep.

-That helps your older adult (and you) feel healthier and happier.
+That helps your loved one (and you) feel healthier and happier.

-We describe what a daily routine is and share 3 top benefits that seniors get from a regular daily routine.
+We describe what a daily routine is and share 3 top benefits that seniors get from a regular daily routine below:

-A routine means doing the same basic activities around the same time every day.
+A routine refers to performing the same basic activities at the same time every day.
 This gives structure and a natural flow to the day.

-Having a routine also makes it easier to remember if your older adult has done necessary things like take medicine, use the bathroom, drink water, and eat.
+Having a routine also makes it easier to remember if your older adult has done necessary things, such as taking medicine, using the bathroom, drinking water, and eating.

-For example, part of a regular daily routine would be to wake up at 8 AM, use the toilet, brush teeth, wash face, comb hair, change from pajamas to regular clothes, then sit down to a hot breakfast of oatmeal and coffee.
+For example, a regular daily routine would include waking up at 8 AM, using the toilet, brushing teeth, washing face, combing hair, changing from pajamas to regular clothes, and then sitting down to a hot breakfast of oatmeal and coffee.
 After that, your older adult would take their morning medications.

 When you create a daily routine for your older adult, base it roughly on their current daily activities so the adjustment won’t be too difficult.